-SECTION 15.7.(a) Of the funds available in the Office of Information Technology Services operating cash, the sum of three million twenty-four thousand one hundred eighty-five dollars (\$3,024,185) shall be used for the 2001-2002 fiscal year to fund North Carolina Information Highway (NCIH) sites that received funding from ITS operating cash during the 2000-2001 fiscal year.
-In consultation with NCIH sites, the Department of Public Instruction, the Community Colleges System Office, and other site-affiliated State offices, the Office of Information Technology Services shall take appropriate action to ensure that the funds are efficiently utilized.
+SECTION 15.7.(a) Of the funds available in the Office of Information Technology Services' operating cash, the sum of three million twenty-four thousand one hundred eighty-five dollars (\$3,024,185) shall be used for the 2001-2002 fiscal year to fund North Carolina Information Highway (NCIH) sites that received funding from ITS operating cash during the 2000-2001 fiscal year.
+In consultation with the Community

+Colleges System Office, the Department of Public Instruction, and the respective NCIH sites, the Office of Information Technology Services shall take appropriate action to ensure that NCIH funds are utilized efficiently, including modification of the allocations of funding for NCIH sites.